R4EPI/epidict/README.md

 #> #   used_optionset_uid <chr>, option_code <chr>, option_name <chr>,
 #> #   option_uid <chr>, option_order_in_set <dbl>

-# We can use linelist's clean_variable_spelling to translate the codes.
-First,
-# we want to reorder the columns of the dictionary like so:
-#
-#  - 1st column: option codes
-#  - 2nd column: translations
-#  - 3rd column: data column name
-#  - 4th column: order of options

-# Now we can use linelist to filter the data:
+# Now we can use matchmaker to filter the data
 dat_clean <- matchmaker::match_df(dat, dict,
   from  = "option_code",
   to    = "option_name",